ElAbdelali/HowToProgramEarlyObjects/README.md

 	A right triangle can have sides whose lengths are all integers.
 The set of three integer values for the lengths of the sides of a right triangle is called a Pythagorean triple.
 The lengths of the three sides must satisfy the relationship that the sum of the squares of two of the sides is equal to the square of the hypotenuse.
 Write an application that displays a table of the Pythagorean triples for side1, side2 and the hypotenuse, all no larger than 500.
 Use a triple-nested for loop that tries all possibilities.
 This method is an example of “brute-force” computing.
 You’ll learn in more advanced computer-science courses that for many interesting problems there’s no known algorithmic approach other than using sheer brute force.

 Chapter 06:
+6.14 (Floor and Ceil)
+	Write two methods myFloor and myCeil that take a positive double num variable int myFloor(double num) and int myCeil(double num).
+The myFloor method takes num and returns the largest integer number that is less than or equal to x.
+The myCeil function takes num and finds the smallest number that is greater than or equal to x.
+Do not use any Math class methods.
+Incorporate this method into an application that sends a double value to the functions and tests their ability to calculate the required output.

+6.16 (Multiples)
+	Write a method isMultiple that determines, for a pair of integers, whether the second integer is a multiple of the first.
+The method should take two integer arguments and return true if the second is a multiple of the first and false otherwise.
+[Hint: Use the remainder operator.]
+Incorporate this method into an application that inputs a series of pairs of integers (one pair at a time) and determines whether the second value in each pair is a multiple of the first.

 6.23 (Palindrome Numbers)
 	A positive integer is a palindrome if its value is the same after reversing the order of the digits in the number.
 For example, 12321 is a palindrome, but 12563 is not.
 Write a method that determines whether a number is a palindrome.
 Use this method in an application that determines whether a number entered by the user is a palindrome or not and prints the result to the console.